confluentinc/examples/multiregion/docs/multiregion.rst

 - ``under-min-isr``: if the number of replicas in the ISR drops below the topic's ``min.insync.replicas`` configuration.
 - ``under-replicated``: if the number of replicas in the ISR ISR drops below the configured count of replicas in the topic's replica placement policy.
 - ``leader-is-observer``: if the current partition leader is an observer.
+If ``leader-is-observer`` is used, observers will only join the ISR if a user intervenes manually.
+A user must call ``unclean`` leader election on an observer node, to make that observer the partition’s leader.
+Then, other observers will also join the ISR in order to satisfy min-isr, if needed.
+This is always the behavior if ``"version": 1`` is used in the replica placement policy.

 Configuration